kilbergr/todo_sessions/README.md

 You should have only one view
 The user should be able to submit a form and add a task
 Getting started

-		create a new rails app rails new todosession -TBd postgresql
+Create a new rails app

+		rails new todosession -TBd postgresql

 In your Gemfile, add gem pry-rails, save and run bundle install.

 	generate a controller called todos with an index action

 in your routes, add a root route to todos#index and add a delete and post route to 'todos'.
 Also replace your generated route with: